Richard Verschoor

 Verschoor became the first Dutch driver to win the Macau Grand Prix, winning at his first attempt in 2019.
-He is a former Red Bull Junior Team member, the 2016 SMP F4 and Spanish F4 champion, where he won both single-seater championships in his debut year.
+He is also a McLaren Driver Development Programme member.
+As of 2025, Verschoor currently holds the most starts in the FIA Formula 2 Championship (125).

-Career
+Junior racing career

 Karting

-Verschoor started karting in 2011.
-He raced in several national karting series in the Netherlands from 2011 to 2013.
-In 2014, Verschoor moved to the European series where he won the CIK-FIA Karting Academy Trophy.
-He remained victorious in 2015, when he won German Karting Championship.
-Also in 2015, he finished sixth and third in the World and European CIK-FIA KF Championship respectively.
+Verschoor started karting competitively in 2011, contesting various national championships in the Netherlands over the following three years.
+He stepped up to the European level in 2014 and won the CIK-FIA Karting Academy Trophy.
+Verschoor continued his success in 2015 by claiming the German Karting Championship, while also finishing third in the European CIK-FIA KF Championship and sixth in the world championship.

 Formula 4

-Verschoor moved to single-seaters in 2016, joining the SMP F4 Championship at 15 years old.
-He won the opening race of the season at Sochi, taking his first single-seater victory.
-Following this, he had a series of ten consecutive wins and took the championship title with three races to spare, nearly 70 points ahead of fellow Dutch racer Jarno Opmeer.
+Verschoor graduated to single-seaters in 2016, joining the SMP F4 Championship at the age of fifteen.
+He won on debut in Sochi, and went on to dominate the season with ten consecutive victories, securing the title with three races remaining and finishing nearly 70 points clear of compatriot Jarno Opmeer.

-Verschoor also contested the other Koiranen GP's series, the maiden F4 Spanish Championship with MP Motorsport.
-He won the first race of the campaign, and proceeded to claim his second title in dominant form, winning all but three races.
-He also had part-time campaigns in ADAC Formula 4 with Motopark and Italian F4 with Bhaitech Engineering.
+Alongside his SMP campaign, Verschoor contested the inaugural F4 Spanish Championship with MP Motorsport.
+He won the opening race of the season and comfortably secured a second title after winning all but three races.
+He also made selected appearances in ADAC Formula 4 with Motopark and in the Italian F4 Championship with Bhaitech Engineering.

 Toyota Racing Series

 2017

-In 2017, before Verschoor's main campaign, he participated in the Toyota Racing Series with Giles Motorsport.
-He took two podiums in the opening round to take the championship lead early on.
-He picked up his first win in the series at Teretonga after Thomas Randle picked up a post-race penalty.
-A further win in the third race stretched his lead even more.
-However, he would get one more win and another podium for the rest of the season.
-He eventually lost out on the championship and ultimately ended third in the standings.
+Before beginning his main campaign in Europe, Verschoor competed in the 2017 Toyota Racing Series with Giles Motorsport.
+He claimed two podiums during the opening round at the Euromarque Motorsport Park to lead the standings early on, before inheriting his maiden victory at Teretonga after Thomas Randle received a post-race penalty.
+Another victory in the third race strengthened his championship challenge.
+Although his form faded during the final three rounds of the season, he added one further win and podium, eventually finishing third in the standings.

 2018

-Verschoor returned to the Toyota Racing Series in 2018, with M2 Competition.
-He won the opening races in the first three rounds, putting him in a championship fight.
-Despite winning two races in the final round, he placed as runner-up in the championship, losing out by five points to champion Robert Shwartzman.
+Verschoor returned to the series in 2018 with M2 Competition.
+He won the opening race in each of the first three rounds, emerging as a title contender alongside Robert Shwartzman.
+Despite claiming two victories during the final round at Manfeild, Verschoor ultimately finished runner-up in the championship, five points behind Shwartzman.